Viewing Data in SpreadsheetsLast updated on 08/12/19

 Freeze locks one or more columns or rows in place while the rest of the Spreadsheet is free to scroll.
 This feature is especially useful when working with large spreadsheets so you can scroll horizontally or vertically to compare data in different columns or rows.

-You can view locked cells, value formatting, or how numbers are entered and shown for your data at a glance using the Overlays feature in the View tab.
+You can view locked cells, value formatting, or how numbers are entered and shown using the Overlays feature in the View toolbar.

-Click Overlay from the View tab to open the Overlay Legend tab in the right-hand panel.
-Click the arrow next to Overlay Legend to open the drop-down menu where you can select the type of overlay you want to view, as well as see a legend for the selected view.
+- Click the arrow to open the dropdown menu.
+You can select the type of overlay you want to view, as well as see a legend for the selected view.